wfurt/xunit.github.io/docs/getting-test-results-in-vsts.markdown

 * Add a build step of type `Visual Studio Test`.

+These instructions are written for `Version 1.*` of the `Visual Studio Test` task.
+You may need to change the version as it defaults to `Version 2.*` or whichever is latest.

 ### Locate test assemblies

 * Under `Execution Options/Test Assembly`, point to your generated test assemblies, e.g. `**\bin\$(BuildConfiguration)\*test*.dll;-:**\xunit.runner.visualstudio.testadapter.dll`.